hediehmmrezaei/webscraping-movies/README.md

 ## Example SQL Queries

-Show all records from the table:
+Show all records:

 ```sql
 SELECT * FROM Top_50;
 ```

-Show only the first 10 records:
+Show the first 10 records:

 ```sql
 SELECT * FROM Top_50 LIMIT 10;
 ```

-Count the total number of records:
+Count all records:

 ```sql
 SELECT COUNT(*) FROM Top_50;
 ```

-Show films released after the year 2000:
+Show films released after 2000:

 ```sql
 SELECT Film, Year FROM Top_50 WHERE Year > 2000;